thaitwo/carousel/README.md

 Download the `carousel.js` and `carousel.css` files and add into your project directory.

-In your html file, insert `div` container for the carousel (see below)
+In your html file, insert `div` container for the carousel like below

 ```html
 <div id="carousel" class="carousel"></div